iterative/dvc.org/content/docs/command-reference/add.md

 ### Tracking directories

 A `dvc add` target can be an individual file or a directory.
-There are two ways to work with directory hierarchies with `dvc add`:
+In the latter case, a DVC-file is created for the top of the directory (with default name `<dir_name>.dvc`).

-1. Without command options, a DVC-file is created for the top of the directory (with default name `<dir_name>.dvc`).
 Every file in the hierarchy is added to the cache (unless the `--no-commit` option is used), but DVC does not produce individual DVC-files for each file in the directory tree.
-Instead, the single DVC-file references a special JSON file in the cache (with `.dir` extension), that in turn points to the files added from the hierarchy.
+Instead, the single DVC-file references a special JSON file in the cache (with `.dir` extension), that in turn points to the added files.

-2. Using the `--recursive` option, the hierarchy is traversed and every file is added individually as described above.
-This means every file has its own DVC-file, and a corresponding cached file is created (unless the `--no-commit` option is used).
+As an alternative, using the `--recursive` option every file is added individually.
+This means that each file will have a corresponding DVC-file in the same hierarchy, so it may not be desirable for directories with a large number of files.

 ## Options